Samaara-Das/Auto-Poster/README.md

 # Flash

+The goal of this app is to drive more views to our x profile/account.

+How?
+1. Follow other accounts
+2. By replying to all the posts of the other accounts that I'm following.

+Outcome/Result:
-The goal of this app is to drive more views to the people I'm following by constantly replying to their posts.
-This way, my following will be notified when I reply to their posts which will lead to them seeing those posts and increasing the posts’ views.
+1. This way, when I reply to their posts it will lead to other visitors to their accounts that are seeing those original posts to also view my reply (which is my post).
+2. This leads to increasing my profile views- which was the objective as mentioned in the Goal.